Miss Nebraska Sarah Rose Summers Crowned Miss USA 2018

 For those unfamiliar with the annual pageant, each competition starts with preliminary events that include a Q&A interview with members of the selection committee.

-Next up, each contestant competes onstage in swimsuit and evening gown.
+Next up, each contestant competes onstage in swimsuit and evening gowns.
 The preliminary event scores, along with members of the Miss Universe Organization, determine the Top 15.

 This year's event also allowed fans to vote for their favorite contestant to secure a spot in the Top 15.